 Apple Crisp Pizza

-Cinnamon sugared apples piled on top of a flaky pie crust and drizzled with caramel sauce, this Apple Crisp Pizza is so good!
+This Apple Crisp Pizza dessert recipe is a little slice of heaven.
+Cinnamon sugared apples piled on top of a flaky pie crust and drizzled with caramel sauce, this pizza is so good!

 APPLE CRISP PIZZA

 My husband’s favorite dessert is a warm apple crisp with a huge scoop of vanilla ice cream.
 A couple of year ago we crowned this the Perfect Apple Crisp recipe at least according to my husband’s standards.

 But I think his favorite apple crisp has some competition from this Apple Crisp Pizza.
 If you throw a flaky pie crust into any equation, it’s gotta be good.
 And it was.

 - Apple Crisp Cheese Danish